humblenginr/ktorrent/README.md

-Xtorrent is a BitTorrent client built using Ocaml.
+Ktorrent is a BitTorrent client built using Ocaml.
 I am building this for learning purposes and not intended to be an alternative to existing BitTorrent clients.